Strategy & Governance

 Projects rarely stall because no one cares.
 They stall because key decisions are not being made clearly, early, or in the right place.

-The Small Decision Gaps that Quietly Derail Technology Work
+The Small Decision Gaps That Quietly Derail Nonprofit Technology Work

 Projects rarely stall because your team is lazy or your vendor is incompetent.